onurkybsi/models-validator/README.md

 ```

-`modelsValidator.modelValidatorMiddleware(modelsWithMappedPoints)` returns 400 validation result object which has `isValid` and `errorMessage` props if validation is unsuccessful.
+`modelsValidator.modelValidatorMiddleware(modelsWithMappedPoints)` returns validation result object which has `isValid` and `errorMessage` props with `400 Bad Request` status code if validation is unsuccessful.
 If the validation is successful, the request is passed on to the next middleware.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.